Demographic effects of aggregation in the presence of a component Allee effect: Methods

-where $h$ is the jump transition rate and $\delta x$ is the displacement length.
-These choices result in a diffusive movement with diffusion coefficient $D= h\, \delta x^2$.
-To account for the spatial extent of the interactions between individuals, we modify the demographic rates in the reactions \eqref{eq:coop} and \eqref{eq:comp}.
-We consider that two individuals facilitate one another if they are closer than the facilitation range $R_f$.
-As a result, a focal individual at location $x$ reproduces with rate $\beta/2 R_f$.
-In terms of reactions, this process can be written as:

-provided that $\rvert x-x'\rvert \leq R_f$.
-For negative interactions, we consider that a focal individual at location $x$ can die due to competition by forming triplets with two neighbors at locations $x'$ and $x''$.
-This process occurs with rate $\gamma/4 R_c^2$ provided that the distance between the focal individual and each of these two neighbors is shorter than or equal to the competition range $|x-x'|\leq R_c$ and $|x-x''|\leq R_c$.
-In terms of reactions, we can write this process as
+In the lattice, organisms only interact with each other if they are within the interaction-specific range, $R_f$ and $R_c$ for facilitation and competition, respectively.
+As a result, the total birth and death rates depend on the density of organisms within these interaction ranges rather than on total population sizes as in Eq.\,\eqref{eq:nonspace-rates} (see Supplementary Material S1 for a full derivation using combinatorics).
+The total birth and death rate at each lattice coordinate $x$ thus become

-Finally, notice that both for the facilitation and the competition terms, we are assuming that the non-local reaction rates do not depend on the distance between individuals as long as the pairwise distances between individuals in a pair or triplet are shorter than the interaction range.
-We are therefore modeling the interaction kernel with a top-hat function.
-The factors dividing the rates $\beta$ and $\gamma$ are normalizing factors of the top-hat kernel.
-This normalization makes birth/death rates depend on population density rather than on population size.
+where $N^{f}_x$ and $N^{c}_x$ are the total number of organisms within a distance $R_f$ and $R_c$ from $x$ respectively. $\{n_x\pm 1\}_{\bm{\eta}}$ denotes a lattice configuration in which all nodes have the same number of individuals as in the configuration $\bm{\eta}$ except the node with spatial coordinate $x$, where the occupancy has changed in one unity.
+Notice that in Eqs.\,\eqref{eq:totbirth-bl}-\eqref{eq:totdeath-nl}, we are assuming that the non-local demographic rates do not depend on the distance between individuals as long as this distance is shorter than the interaction range.
+We are, therefore, modeling the interaction kernel with a top-hat function.
+The factors dividing the rates $\beta$ and $\gamma$ are normalizing factors of the top-hat kernel, and they make birth and death rates depend on population density rather than population size.
+Finally, we assume that individuals move on the lattice performing a nearest-neighbor random walk with rate $h$, which leads to a global transition rate due to movement